 The coastal states and NOAA Fisheries collect data on commercial and recreational landings.
 Addendum I to Amendment 4 requires the collection of otoliths and lengths to characterize the catch; the number of samples required is based on the magnitude of each state's fisheries.
-Each spring, the states are required to submit biological sampling plans, and each fall, through the compliance reports, the states are required to provide the actual sampling levels completed.
+Each fall, through the compliance reports, the states are required to provide the actual sampling levels completed.
 See Section VII for more information.